Book Contents

 • The Renaissance: onset of anti-Christian history

-• Why did modern science begin in Europe
+• Why did modern science begin in Europe?

 • Presuppositional shift: Deism and Higher Criticism